NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## List packages

-Use the [list](../reference/cli-reference/cli-ref-list.md) command to display a list of packages.
+Use the [list](../reference/cli-reference/cli-ref-list.md) command to display a list of packages installed in the packages folders.
 Use the `-Source` option to restrict the list.

 ```cli
 nuget list -Source <source>